DefinitelyTyped/tsd/docs/INFO.md

 > Some development notes that will help understanding how TDS 0.5.x is rebuild

-## Run it

-Currently TSD 0.5.x is heavy under development.
-Use a git checkout to run it:

-Pull dependencies:

-	$ npm install

-Build and test using grunt:

-	$ grunt test

-Build without running tests:

-	$ grunt build

-Use the test suite and/or a local checkout to develop.

-To run the CLI use:

-	$ node ./build/cli.js <command>

-For a preview install the global `tsd` cli command from a git-checkout:

-	$ grunt build
-    $ npm install . -g
-	$ tsd -h
-    $ tsd <command>

-See the [TODO.md](TODO.md) document for info on where to find stuff to work on.

-See grunt help and for gtx commands:

-	$ grunt -h
-	$ grunt gtx:tsd
-	$ grunt gtx:git

 ## Main considerations:

+### Problem with previous TSD (< 0.5)

+The separated data structure added complexity:

+*	Maintaining a version history is problematic as sources change.
+*	Merging DefinitelyTyped data is not reliable when files are renamed improperly (untrackable).
+*	Offering support for other endpoints is adds complexity cost with low return.
+*	(Re-)install from local data-file information is unreliable as multiple layers of repository data change over time.

+### Observation

+*	Not many users are adding items to TSD
+*	Automatically updating is troublesome and unreliable.
+*	DefinitelyTyped is the de-facto community repository for TypeScript type definitions.

+### Solution

+Drop complications from technical and conceptual debt:

+*	Let go of separate data structure.
+*	Let go of multi source repository support.
+*	Simplify versioning responsibility.

-Use DefinitelyTyped's Github repos directly as data source
+Use DefinitelyTyped's Github repos directly as data source:

-* Use the Github REST apis
-* Github API offers full access to Git and Repos data
-* Github API is rate limited to 60 request per hour unless authenticated
+* Github **API** gets all repo data but is rate limited to **60 request per hour** unless authenticated.
-* Github RAW gets file content and is not rate limited
+* Github **RAW** gets file content only (by commit+path) and is **not rate limited**.

-Solution:

-* Use Github API only where necessary (index, history etc)
-* Get definition files from Github RAW
-* Cache Github API calls in a transparent, system wide cache

 Complications: